tenkeyless/dart_docs/src/content/effective-dart/design.md

 class can't obey these rules, then `==` isn't the right name for the operation you're trying to express.

-### AVOID defining custom equality for mutable classes
+### AVOID defining custom equality for mutable classes {:#avoid-defining-custom-equality-for-mutable-classes}

 {% render 'linter-rule-mention.md', rules:'avoid_equals_and_hash_code_on_mutable_classes' %}